Formal Definitions of Conservative Probability Distribution Functions (PDFs): Introduction

-To answer these three questions, we must have a formal definition of a conservative PDF.
+To formally answer these questions requires a formal definition of a conservativeness.
+While there is a formal definition for Gaussian distributions, there is no commonly accepted definition for general distributions on $\mathbb{R}^m$ or an infinite subset thereof.
 In this paper, we first introduce a definition, \emph{strictly conservative}, that expresses the idea of less certainty while requiring some notion of similarity between two PDFs.
-This definition is, we believe, an intuitively correct definition for answering Question 1.
-Unfortunately, we show that this property cannot hold when fusing data with unknown correlation.
+This definition is, we believe, an intuitively correct definition for answering Question \#1 for PDFs on $\mathbb{R}^m$ or an infinite subset thereof.
+Unfortunately, we show that this definition cannot be used to guarantee conservative data fusion, making it impractical for answering Question \#2.
 We therefore introduce a weaker definition (\emph{weakly conservative}) that also expresses the idea of less certainty, but with a weaker notion of similarity.
-We show that several previously introduced data fusion techniques result in weakly conservative distributions (answering Question 2).
-Using the definition of weakly conservative, we are also able to affirmatively answer Question 3.
+We show that using this definition of conservative, we are able to answer Question \#2 in the affirmative for several previously introduced data fusion techniques.